skyhawk86305/aiq-ui/test/README.md

 `-b, --browser // Change the browser that the tests run in [chrome, firefox, safari].
 Default: chrome`

+`-m, --mock // Change the fixture to something other than default`

 `-s, --seleniumAddress // Manually set the selenium address and port for running protractor tests (e2e & acceptance)`

-`-h, --jenkinsHost // Set the host name of the express server serving the UI on jenkins for the selenium grid to test against`
+`-h, --host // Set the host name of the express server serving the UI`

-`-p, --jenkinsPort // Set the port number of the express server serving the UI on jenkins for the selenium grid to test against`
+`-p, --port // Set the port number of the express server serving the UI`

-`-l, --local   // To run the tests with a local instance of selenium against the app being served locally (rather than on the selenium grid at http://192.168.129.176:4444/wd/hub running against the server running on jenkins)`
+`-j, --jenkins   // Configure the express server using jenkins default set in /server/server.config (also configures test to run against selenium grid)`

 Testing Guidelines
 ============================